hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 > More content see <https://isocpp.org/wiki/faq/value-vs-ref-semantics>

 /// admonition | Note
-If move is not allowed, or copy is implemented but move is temporarily not implemented, the move constructor and assignment operator should be explicitly deleted.
+If move is disallowed—or copy exists but move not yet provided—explicitly delete the move ctor/assignment.

 Detailed explanation see <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c21-if-you-define-or-delete-any-copy-move-or-destructor-function-define-or-delete-them-all>
 ///